-Open water zebra mussel veliger samples will be collected using vertical plankton net tows (VTDEC, 2006).
-A 13 cm aperture size Wisconsin style plankton net with a 63 $\mu$ m net mesh size will be towed vertically to the lake surface from a depth of 10 m, or 1 m from the lake bottom in areas where the bottom depth is less than 10 m, at a 0.5 m/sec retrieval rate for optimal veliger entrapment.
+Open water zebra mussel veliger samples will be collected using vertical plankton net tows (VTDEC, 2012).
+A 13 cm aperture size Wisconsin style plankton net with a 63 μ m net mesh size will be towed vertically to the lake surface from a depth of 10 m, or 1 m from the lake bottom in areas where the bottom depth is less than 10 m, at a 0.5 m/sec retrieval rate for optimal veliger entrapment.
 Veliger samples will consist of five composited net tows of equal length.
 Length of net tow, surface temperature, and Secchi depth will be recorded for each sample.
 Once out of the water, the net contents will be concentrated and transferred to a 50 ml plastic sampling container and preserved with a 95% ethanol solution in a 1:1 ratio of sample to ethanol.
 Samples do not need refrigeration while stored at the laboratory for analysis.
 After sampling, the net will be rinsed vigorously three times in the lake.
+The presence of spiny waterflea in Lake Champlain has not yet adversely affected sampling with small mesh nets.